Revolutions of 1848: Among urban workers

 Silk weavers in Lyon revolted in 1831 and 1834 in response to the refusal of their employers to pay agreed rates for their labour.
 Their motto was "Live working or die fighting!"
 (Vivre en travaillant, mourir en combattant).

-In towns and cities, social conflict centered on conflicts between employers and workers.
-The most persistent conflicts were between master tradesmen and journeymen, who had long struggled for influence within the guild system.
-New disputes were also emerging between merchants and outworkers, or contracted workers as part of the putting-out system; these workers were often also artisans, including both master tradesmen and the journeymen and apprentices they hired.
-As with the peasantry, discontent among urban workers largely stemmed from the transition away from traditional modes of production and toward a capitalist economy.
-Workers protested for the right to work and freedom of association, which had been lost with the decline of the guilds, as they underwent proletarianization and felt their status in society deteriorate.

 Rapid population growth was the most serious issue affecting urban workers, as migration into the cities due to poor conditions in the countryside led to a major oversaturation of labour markets and a decline in real wages among workers, while the cost of living continued to increase.
 Poor workers became more vulnerable to economic shocks, and the inability to afford foodstuffs other than potatoes and bread proved catastrophic amid a major food crisis affecting both between 1845 and 1847.
+Industrialization and the transition from the traditional economy to capitalist production also negatively affected urban workers, leading to a decline in their standard of living and social status.
+Most workers in 1848 were artisans who worked in the trades, while there were relatively few factory workers.
+Mechanization threatened some trades, such as the textile industry and metalworking, leading to a growing sense of insecurity among artisans, who felt their livelihoods and economic agency threatened.

+The most prevalent disputes, however, were between employers and workers.
+Master craftsmen and journeymen came into increasing conflict as the guild system was weakened across Europe in the early nineteenth century.
+Under the new economy, master craftsmen began to accumulate wealth and were able to hire more workers, many of whom were unemployed due to the massive surplus of artisans.
+At the same time, masters sought to prevent the growing number of journeymen and apprentices from ever advancing to become masters to protect their economic interests from growing competition.

-Artisans, especially journeymen, were particularly affected, becoming increasingly alienated from their labour and proletarianized as the trades became overfilled and work was unavailable, turning to revolutionary agitation to regain their status.
-Although much of this agitation was directed at master tradesmen, in some cases the two classes found common cause against the capitalist merchants who contracted them.
-Conflict between merchants and outworkers, especially in the textile industry, was primarily over payment disputes, as merchants frequently underpaid outworkers for their finished products to maximize profit.
-There was also a growing sense of insecurity among artisans as their trades mechanized, undercutting their handicrafts and leading to unemployment, further threatening their economic agency.
-These disputes led to civil unrest, including uprisings by weavers in Lyon in 1831 and 1834, and in Prague and in Silesia in 1844.
+Both master craftsmen and journeymen were threatened by economic transformations within the proto-industrial putting-out system, in which self-employed artisans were contracted by capitalist merchants to manufacture finished products.
+Conflict between merchants and artisans, especially in the textile industry, was primarily over payment disputes, as merchants frequently underpaid outworkers for their finished products to maximize profit.
+These disputes led to civil unrest, including uprisings by weavers in Lyon in 1831 and 1834, and in Silesia in 1844.
+Deep frustration among artisans continued into 1848, as they demanded the right of association to reclaim economic agency lost during the transition.
+This was advocated for both in novel forms such as the establishment of cooperatives, mutual benefit societies, and early trade unions, as in France, or through a return to the traditional guild system, as in Germany.